nitin42/Animated-Timeline/docs/API.md

 **Using .value() for timing based animations**

-To perform timing based animations, you will need to pass an offset value for an element
+To perform timing based animations, you will need to pass an offset value for an element.
+The `offset` value determines when to start the animation i.e after the previous animation, before the previous animation or at n times the previous animation.

 ```js
 Animated.value({